-Camillus Forest Unique Area Trails is a 2.9 mile lightly trafficked loop trail located near Camillus, NY that features beautiful wild flowers and is rated as moderate.
+Camillus Forest Unique Area Trails is a 2.9 mile lightly trafficked loop trail located near Camillus, New York that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 NYSDEC Forest Unique Area featuring a loop up a hill and through several environments.
 A hike through new growth forest, fields and a somewhat over grown scrub.
 The south-western portion affords an expansive view of Onondaga Lake and the west side of the City of Syracuse.

 This should be rated as easy instead of moderate.
 I have hiked it numerous times by myself and also with a friend with a 3 year old, and he did fine.

 I am definitely going to try trail running on this next.